Low Carb Pad Thai

 4. Add the chicken and saute until cooked through.
 Remove from pan and set aside in a large bowl.

-5. Add more oil if needed to the pan and saute the prawns until they are just cooked and set aside with the chicken (if adding firm tofu, dice it and pan fry it in EVOO at this stage as well and set aside.)
+5. Add more oil if needed to the pan and saute the prawns until they are just cooked and set aside with the chicken (if using firm tofu, dice it and pan fry it in EVOO at this stage and set aside.)

 6. Add a splash of EVOO to the frying pan and pour the egg mix in.
-Allow to firm slightly before moving around with a spatula to create chunky scrambled eggs taking care not to overcook.
-Break the egg up with the spatula as you cook it creating small pieces of cooked egg.
+Allow to firm slightly before moving around with a spatula to break the egg up, creating small pieces of cooked egg.
 Remove from pan and set aside in a small bowl on it's own.
 You can alternatively create a very thin egg crepe (Chinese Omellete) and slice into strips.

-7. Add a splash of oil to the frying pan, turn up the heat and panfry the zucchini noodles for 1-2 minutes.
+7. Add a splash of EVOO to the frying pan, turn up the heat and pan fry the zucchini noodles for approximately 2 minutes.
 Don’t overcook (slightly under cooked is best.)
 Remove from pan and set aside in the bowl with the other cooked ingredients.

-8. Add another splash of oil to the pan and add the Konjac noodles, sautéing on a medium to high heat until heated through.
+8. Add another splash of EVOO to the pan and add the Konjac noodles, sautéing on a medium heat only until heated through.